aathornburg/lift-tracker/README.md

 - ngAnnotate and ES6 classes as controllers: https://www.timroes.de/2015/07/29/using-ecmascript-6-es6-with-angularjs-1-x/
 - Promises, as explained by a comic: http://andyshora.com/promises-angularjs-explained-as-cartoon.html
 - The cases to use name and ng-model for form inputs: https://stackoverflow.com/questions/26217392/why-do-i-need-to-specify-both-a-name-and-ng-model-on-input-in-angularjs
+- ngModelController and creating a custom directive that contains an input: https://www.nadeau.tv/using-ngmodelcontroller-with-custom-directives/